ItsJimi/launcher/README.md

 Minimalist applications launcher for android create with flutter.

 ## Goal
 I'm trying to create a minimalist applications launcher for android that suits me the most.
-The launcher must be open source, lightweight, customizable, without advertising and respectful of privacy.
+The launcher must be open source, lightweight, customizable, respectful of privacy and without advertising.

 ## Screenshots
 Soon